La Perla Amazon River Cruises offers some of the most affordable cruises in the Amazon Rainforest!

 Naturalist tour guide and assistance.

 NOTE: You are welcome to add overnights in Iquitos before or after the Amazon cruise.
-We normally use the Hotel Dorado Plaza.
+We normally use the Hotel Dorado Plaza (now the Double Tree by Hilton.
 We also arrange day tours to such places as: Manatee Rescue Center, Quistococha Zoo, Pillpintuwasi Butterfly Farm and Animal Orphanage, Fundo Pedrito in Barrio Florido village, Belen Market, Boras Indian village, the Allpahuayo-Mishana National Reserve and more.

 La Perla Amazon Cruise Itineraries